amazon-braket/amazon-braket-sdk-python/README.md

 Specify which quantum computer hardware to use by changing the value of the `device_arn` to the value for quantum computer to use:
 - **IonQ** "arn:aws:aqx:::qpu:ionq" (Available 4:00 PM to 8:00 PM ET M-F)
 - **Rigetti** "arn:aws:aqx:::qpu:rigetti" (Available 11:00 AM to 1:00 PM ET daily)
-- **D-Wave** "arn:aws:aqx:::qpu:d-wave" (Use for annealing problems.
-See the next section in this document for more information.)
+- **D-Wave** "arn:aws:aqx:::qpu:d-wave" (Available 24/7.
+See the next section in this document for more information about using D-Wave.)

 ### Using Amazon Braket with D-Wave QPU
 If you want to use [Ocean](https://docs.ocean.dwavesys.com/en/latest/) with the D-Wave QPU, you can install the [braket-ocean-python-plugin](https://github.com/aws/braket-ocean-python-plugin).
 Information about how to install the plugin is provided in the [README](https://github.com/aws/braket-ocean-python-plugin/blob/master/README.md) for the repo.